slateci/slateci.github.io/_posts/2021-06-14-chameleon-stitched-clusters.md

 For more information regarding associating floating IP addresses, visit the [Chameleon Getting Started Guide](https://chameleoncloud.readthedocs.io/en/latest/getting-started/index.html).

 To login to any Chameleon node, log in as user `cc`, with `ssh cc@<PUBLIC_INSTANCE_IP>`.
+The public instance IP is the floating public IP that we assigned earlier.
 This user should have password-less `sudo` access.